 Maybe the vision today is about being more inclusive.

 That would be true, as long as the state has some power.
 While it’s great to promote science and technology, what’s not clear in transhumanism philosophy is the role of the state and the distribution of resources.
 So everybody can eventually benefit from it.

-“We tend to underestimate the role of the state.
-It provides an initial capital investment with a vision of a future.”
 In order to have strong innovation, you need a strong state.
 That’s where these marketeers get it wrong.
 The more you weaken the state, the less you’re going to have a platform for a big vision that can encompass a lot of people and drive long-term investment.
 If you have a bunch of businesses competing against each other, they are all going to try to find a little bit of advantage over the other.
 There won’t be space to think about this long-term, large-scale shift.

 What will be the key challenge we will face in the future?

 Science and technology is the driver of the long-term trend.
 This is why I agree with the transhumanism agenda, generally speaking, namely that it will make the biggest difference to the human condition in the long term.
 So all my disagreements on ideas such as extending life indefinitely or uploading the brain will be on timeframe and not on the direction of travel.

 The problem at the moment is that we are in a politically unsophisticated environment in dealing with these ideas.
 By that I mean we have no regulations.
 If there is an accelerator to these ideas, it’s not going to be because governments are making policies encouraging this to happen so that people can benefit from it.
 But rather because there aren’t any regulations and things can just happen.

 Consider China.
 It’s basically an ethics-free zone.
 Even when things get invented in the West, like with the gene-editing technology CRISPR, they immediately get sandbagged with ethical issues.
 This then delays the introduction of the technology.
 Whereas in China, which has no scruples about this thing, can pick this up immediately.